YanickHavil/leetcode-solutions/longest-substring-without-repeating-characters/README.md

 ---

+## Notes

+I did not use ChatGPT or any LLM to solve this challenge.
+I wanted to test and improve my own reasoning and string manipulation skills, even if the approach wasn’t optimal at first.

+---

 ## Complexity

 - **Time Complexity:** O(n²) in the worst case, due to repeated string operations like `Contains`, `IndexOf`, `Remove`, and `+=` which are all linear in the substring size.